 Cultural practices and economic barriers further limited reproductive choices.
 Men who paid dowries often believed they had the right to make reproductive health decisions for their wives and daughters.
 High illiteracy rates among women limited their access to accurate information concerning the right to control their fertility.
 Many individuals did not have access to accurate information, modern contraceptive methods, or family planning services.
 For persons younger than age 18, permission from family was not required to access nonsurgical reproductive health services, including for contraception.
 Cultural practices and social stigma, however, often prevented minors from exercising their rights.
 Women needed to obtain their husbands’ consent to access sexual and reproductive health services, such as antenatal care, facility delivery, and family planning.

 The country’s national health policy and related strategic documents favored sexual and reproductive health, including promotion of access to family planning information and services.
 Lack of resources, however, hindered implementation.
-The health sector remained underfunded at less than 2 percent of the national budget.
+The health sector remained underfunded at 5 percent of the national budget.
+There were concerns that the total funding allocated did not reach the Ministry of Health, state level health ministries, or health facilities.
 An acute shortage of skilled professionals and nonpayment of staff salaries were the biggest deficiencies in the provision of quality health care.
-The country faced severe shortages in all categories of trained health professionals, compounded by the COVID-19 pandemic, and maternal health services were often provided by less-skilled health workers.
+The country faced severe shortages in all categories of trained health professionals, compounded by the COVID-19 pandemic.
+Maternal health services were often provided by less-skilled health workers.
 On average, there was only one health facility per 10,000 inhabitants, and an estimated 72 percent of the population lived more than three miles from the closest clinic.
 Many of these facilities were not capable of providing specialized care, and there were not enough qualified doctors, nurses, or midwives to treat survivors of sexual violence.

 Discrimination: While the transitional constitution provides for gender equality and equal rights for women, including in labor markets and property inheritance, deep cultural prejudices resulted in widespread discrimination against women.
 High illiteracy rates also impeded women’s ability to understand and defend their rights.
 Communities often followed customary laws and traditional practices that discriminated against women.
 For example, authorities arrested and detained women for adultery.

 Despite statutory law to the contrary, under customary law a divorce is not final until the wife and her family return the full dowry to the husband’s family.
-As a result families often dissuaded women from divorce.
+As a result, families often dissuaded women from divorce.
+One NGO reported that husbands’ families occasionally accused married women of adultery to recoup the dowry in times of hardship or due to interpersonal conflict.
 Traditional courts usually ruled in favor of the husband’s family in most cases of child custody unless children were between ages three and seven.

 Women also experienced discrimination in employment, pay, credit, education, inheritance, housing, and ownership and management of businesses or land.
 Although women have the right to own property and land under the transitional constitution, community elders often sought to prevent women from exercising these rights because they contravened customary practice.